0

 Before diving into the steps to reduce pain and swelling, it's important to understand the typical post-procedure experience.
 After a root canal, you may experience:

-1. Swelling: This is the body's natural response to the treatment, especially if there was an infection present before the procedure.
+• Swelling: This is the body's natural response to the treatment, especially if there was an infection present before the procedure.
+It is usually mild and peaks within the first 48 hours.

-3. Sensitivity: You might feel some sensitivity to hot or cold temperatures, but this should subside after a few days.
+• Sensitivity: You might feel sensitive to hot or cold temperatures, but this should subside after a few days.

 1. Use Cold Compresses for Swelling

-Swelling is one of the most common side effects after a root canal, and it usually peaks within the first 48 hours.
-One of the best ways to reduce swelling is by applying a cold compress to the outside of your cheek near the treated area.
-Cold therapy constricts blood vessels, which can reduce inflammation and swelling.
+Swelling after root canal treatment is one of the most common side effects, and it usually peaks within the first 48 hours.
+One of the most effective methods for controlling swelling is applying a cold compress to the outside of your cheek near the treated area.

 How to use a cold compress: